lsst-ts/vanward/doc/index.rst

 The first argument is the Jira key of the bucket ticket in the current version.
 The second argument is the Jira key of the bucket ticket in the next version.
 The third argument is a comma-separated list of Jira ticket keys that need to be kept in the current version's bucket ticket.

+The ``collect_ticket_commits`` script can assist in identifying the commit SHAs associated with the Jira tickets that should be included in the incremental release.
+An example usage of the script is shown here:

+.. prompt:: bash

+  collect_tickets_to_keep CAP-1077 ~/git v23.2.0

+The first argument is the bucket ticket for the incremental release.
+The second argument is the path to the local clone of the ``ts_xml``.
+The third argument is the tag on the ``ts_xml`` repository that represents the previous XML release.
+The output of the script will be a list of Jira tickets and their commit SHAs, separated by newlines.

 Both scripts leverage the ``.auth/jira`` in your home directory.
 Use the ``--help`` flag on the scripts for more information.